 Tenerife, and Los Cristianos in particular is a place that is well suited for wheelchair users.
 The shorefront has solid paths to move over and many beaches have wooden platforms to allow you to get near to the sea.
 Most roads have easy to drive on footpaths with dropdowns, and shops, cafes, restaurants and various local amenities are easily accessible.

 While Los Cristianos is a nice place, I would have struggled to stay there for the whole week, and this is where the adapted van became very useful as it allowed us to explore the rest of Tenerife, which can only be described as spectacular.
 The highlight of our road trips around the island was easily our mountain trip up the El Teide volcano, which was over 3,000 metres above sea level and is the tallest peak in Spain.
 Although, the cable car to the top wasn’t fantastically accessible, there were lots of people to help carry me and the wheelchair up the steps.

 The views from the top of El Teide were simply stunning.
 At that height, we were way above the clouds and the experience was just awesome.
 I felt sad at having to eventually come back down through the clouds to ground level!

 The next equally amazing highlight was the scuba diving experience.
 Since my trip to Bali last year, this is something that I am now quite hooked on.
-I arranged a dive with a company called Easy Blue World, which is based in a small town called Abades.
+I arranged a dive with a company called Blue Explorers, which is based in a small town called Abades.
 Like in Bali, the dive was so much fun.
 Even though the water was much colder, the experience was just as thrilling.
 The freedom I feel at being out of my wheelchair and underwater is very difficult to describe in words, but hopefully the general sentiment of absolute elation I felt is something that I am able convey to you as you read this article!

 Here is a video of while underwater: